abel-research/OpenLimb/README.md

 License
 --------

-This dataset uses a Creative Commons Attribution Share Alike 4.0 International license, which can be found here [here](../main/LICENSE)
+This dataset uses a Creative Commons Attribution Share Alike 4.0 International license, which can be found [here](../main/LICENSE)

 How to acknowledge
 ------------------